jarlekramer/fmu_from_struct/README.md

 # fmu_from_struct
-A derive crate for automatically setting up FMU models in Rust
+A derive macro for automatically setting up FMU models in Rust

 ## Development Status
 **WARNING:** This crate is very much in development.
 Bugs can be expected in the current version and